intel/sawr/sawr_master/INSTALL.md

 Install WiFi Drivers (UP Board Only)
 ------------------------------------
-Since the UP Board does not includeH
+Since the UP Board does not include WiFi, if you want wireless access you will need to find a WiFi dongle and get it working.
+This will probably also involve finding and installing drivers.
+A 5GHz (ac) WiFi dongle is highly desireable in this context but tends to only be supported by newer dongles that may not yet have support built into the Linux distribution.

 The TP-LINK AC600 (Archer T2UH) is a reasonable choice, as it supports both 2.4GHz and 5GHz bands and has a high-gain antenna.
 Driver installation for